rszeto/DeepAnimePlotGenerator/README.md

 After submitting, you will see information about your app under _developed applications_.
 Expand the area by clicking _edit_ and make note of the following information, which is needed to run the Reddit bot:

-* Client ID: This is a 14-character string under _personal use script_ (e.g. SI8pN3DSbt0zor).
+* Client ID: This is a 14-character string that can be found directly under _personal use script_ (e.g. SI8pN3DSbt0zor).
 * Client secret: This is a 28-character string listed under _secret_ (e.g. _xaxkj7HNh8kwg8e5t4m6KvSrbTI)